Adam-Behun/data-engineering-program/README.md

 # Technology used

-# Weeks and lessons learned
+# Extra

+Every week has notes and homework files